teofiln/DiatomPhylogenies/README.md

 Each tree is represented by the following:

-1) the phylogenetic tree displayed in the wonderful OneZoom Tree of Life Exlorer format (see http://www.onezoom.org/)
+1) the phylogenetic tree displayed in the wonderful OneZoom Tree of Life Explorer format (see http://www.onezoom.org/)

 2) doi or link of the publication where this tree comes from (if available).